 - Follow up for feedback

-With these projects, we move a step further to achieve one of the Key Results viz 7500 active installations by Q4 FY 2017-18.
+With all the projects mentioned above, we move a step further to achieve one of the Key Results viz 7500 active installations by Q4 FY 2017-18.

-One of the most common confusions from companies adopting OKR methodology is how to differentiate between a task & a key result.
-A rule of thumb is –
+Differentiating between a task and a key result is One of the most common mistakes from companies adopting OKR methodology is how to differentiate between a task & a key result.
+A rule of thumb to constructively deal with it is –

 - if it is an end in itself, it is a key result.